anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 21) Highlight the Action Group you just created, and click Execute All

-The fun fact should play on the Echo selected at step 4.
+The fun fact will play on the Echo selected at step 16.

 	Feb 26, 2023 at 4:12:52 PM
 		Action Group                    Triggering - 'Routine Trigger One'